-- Single ground pixel random error (or "single measurement precision", 1-sigma): Computed as the standard deviation of the difference of the single satellite measurement with TCCON. - Mean bias: Computed as the mean difference of the satellite measurements with TCCON.
+- Single ground pixel random error (or "single measurement precision", 1-sigma): Computed as the standard deviation of the difference of the single satellite measurement with TCCON. - Mean bias (per site and globally): Computed as the mean difference of the satellite measurements with TCCON (satellite minus TCCON).